argumentcomputer/gh-actions-runner/README.md

 # GitHub Actions runner
-This repository contains a Docker container defining a self-hosted runner and an associated systemd service in `/server`.
-It is largely based on the following:
+This repository contains Docker images defining a self-hosted runner and an associated systemd service in `/bench-runner` and `/gpu-runner`.
+They are largely based on the following:

 https://github.com/myoung34/docker-github-actions-runner
 https://baccini-al.medium.com/how-to-containerize-a-github-actions-self-hosted-runner-5994cc08b9fb